Karim Ahmad Khan: Chief prosecutor of International Criminal Court

-On 12 February 2021, Khan was elected chief prosecutor of the International Criminal Court on a nine-year term during the second round of voting, receiving votes from 72 out of 123 member states (62 needed).
+On 12 February 2021, Khan was elected chief prosecutor of the International Criminal Court for a nine-year term in the second round of voting, receiving votes from 72 out of 123 member states (62 needed).
 Khan was the third chief prosecutor elected in the ICC's history, and the first one elected by secret ballot.
 Khan had been nominated by the United Kingdom.
 He took office in June 2021, replacing the Gambian lawyer Fatou Bensouda.

 In September 2021, Khan resumed the investigation into crimes committed by the Taliban and the Islamic State in Khorassan in Afghanistan which had been suspended in 2020 at the request of the government of Kabul.
 He dropped the investigation into the war crimes in Afghanistan committed by international forces, including the United States, in Afghanistan.
-He also dropped the investigation into the United States' use of in secret CIA prisons in Poland, Romania and Lithuania in the early 2000s where kidnapped prisoners were interrogated and tortured for suspicions of being members of the Taliban or Al-Qaida.
+He also dropped the investigation into the United States' use of secret CIA prisons in Poland, Romania and Lithuania in the early 2000s where kidnapped prisoners were interrogated and tortured for suspicions of being members of the Taliban or Al-Qaida.
 Khan said the investigations were dropped because of the limited financial means of the ICC.

 In April 2022, Khan said of the Russian invasion of Ukraine: "We have reasonable grounds to believe that crimes within the jurisdiction of the court are being committed."
 Eleven months later, he applied for two arrest warrants alleging Vladimir Putin and Maria Lvova-Belova violated two Rome Statute rules against systematic deportation, transfer and hostage-taking.
 In response, Russia issued a warrant for Khan's arrest.
 In response, the Russian government declared that Khan was wanted in relation to their own investigation of him in relation to his "criminal prosecution of a man who is known to be innocent".
 On 24 June 2024, the ICC issued arrest warrants for Russian politician and military officer Sergei Shoigu and Russian army general Valery Gerasimov.

 In November 2024, Khan requested an arrest warrant for the Myanmar military junta leader, Min Aung Hlaing, for crimes against humanity related to the Rohingya genocide.

-In October 2025, the ICC dismissed Khan from the case against former Philippine president Rodrigo Duterte due to perceived conflict of interest stemming from Khan's contact with some of the victims of Duterte's alleged crimes, whom Khan legally represented.
+In October 2025, the ICC dismissed Khan from the case against former Philippine president Rodrigo Duterte due to perceived conflict of interest stemming from Khan having legally represented victims of Duterte's alleged crimes before taking office as ICC prosecutor.